 The Intex Mariner 4 is what I call a mid-quality raft.
 I wouldn’t trust the Intex Mariner 4 for whitewater rafting, but it’s also far more durable than the cheap little inflatables you can find all over the place.
 You can fish from the Intex Mariner 4 without worrying that a stray hook set on a missed fish is going to rocket your lure back at you and pop your boat.
 Plus, the Intex Mariner 4 has a packable-but-hard floor, which gives it a whole new level of stability for a raft that flirts with an amazing price point.

-The oars included with the Intex Mariner 4 are better than most oars that come with competing inflatables, and the oar locks provide a good balance between maneuverability and stability.
+The oars included with the Intex Mariner 4 are better than most oars that come with competing inflatables.
+The oar locks provide a good balance between maneuverability and stability.
 Combined with the hard-bottom system with an inflatable keel, I could row across a lake with a light wind surprisingly well.
 Oh, and on the maiden voyage, three people caught six trout.

 This Intex Mariner 4 is 57 inches wide, 129 inches long, and 19 inches high.
 It boasts an 880 pound weight limit, which means it can hold up to four 220-pound men.
-It uses a three-layer heavy-duty vinyl that is not as tough as what you’ll find on $5,000-plus whitewater rafts, but it’s far more durable than most of the low-end inflatables I see in sporting goods stores.
-It’s got quick-fill and fast-deflate Boston valves for all four of its main air chambers.
-It has an all-around grab line, an electric motor mounting point and an available Intex Motor Mount Kit, and it’s certified by the National Marine Manufacturer’s Association (NMMA) and is a U.S. Coast Guard approved vessel.
+The tube material is a three-layer heavy-duty vinyl that is not as tough as what you’ll find on $5,000-plus whitewater rafts, but it’s far more durable than most of the low-end inflatables I see in sporting goods stores.
+It has quick-fill and fast-deflate Boston valves for all four of its main air chambers.
+It also has an all-around grab line, an electric motor mounting point and an available Intex Motor Mount Kit, and it’s certified by the National Marine Manufacturer’s Association (NMMA) and is a U.S. Coast Guard approved vessel.

 Underneath the keel, the boat features a heavy-duty bumper strip.
 I scraped the entire raft over a lot of rocks on the St. Joe River in Idaho one hot August day and it held up fantastically.
 I was surprised to see it barely scratched at the end of the 6-hour float trip.